NIEM/NIEM.github.io/model/concepts/augmentation/augmentation-element/xml.md

 </xs:element>
 ```

-### Template
+### XML Schema template

 This template creates an augmentation container element and type.

-The type should contain references to the new content to add.
-The element should be substitutable for an augmentation point element.
+- The type should contain references to the additional content.
+- The element should be substitutable for an augmentation point element.

 ```xml
 <!-- Augmentation type, like j:PersonAugmentationType -->